Question 51·Hard·Central Ideas and Details

 Identify the topic and what the research evaluates

-Kiefer studies ten years of records to assess the consequences of planting cover crops between cash-crop seasons, so the paragraph’s main idea must summarize what her research shows about using cover crops.
+Kiefer studies ten years of records to assess the consequences of planting cover crops between cash-crop seasons, so the main idea must summarize what her research shows about using cover crops.

 Track the key contrast in findings